Good News for the Privileged

 For all my working life, I’ve taught physics and math to high school students at elite, expensive private schools.
 My relationship with that work bears some resemblance to my relationship with steaks and burgers: I love them, but deep down I know that I avoid thinking through their ethical implications.

-I came across a similar claim in an insightful piece of commentary by David J. Ferrero (who also worked briefly at a private prep school and loved it) from August 2020 in the online magazine Aero.
+I came across a similar claim in an insightful piece of commentary by David J. Ferrero from August 2020 in the online magazine Aero.
+Like Flanagan, he also worked for a while at an expensive prep school and loved it.
 He writes, “If private school leaders truly adhered to the principles of social justice as understood by those of us in state-funded education, they would voluntarily and permanently shut down en masse, forcing families to take their children and social capital back into government-run schools.”

 Here I’m reminded of the rich young man asking Jesus what good deed he must do to have eternal life, who, on hearing Jesus’ answer, “went away grieving, for he had many possessions” (Matt.
 19:22).

-This unfairness to the students excluded by exclusive schools is also illustrated in a riveting episode of This American Life called “Three Miles,” which follows a few outstanding students who attended a poor school in the Bronx and then visited an elite prep school just three miles away and saw what they’d been missing.
+This unfairness to the students excluded by exclusive schools also shows up in a riveting episode of This American Life called “Three Miles.”
+In it, Chana Joffe-Walt reports on the experiences of a few outstanding students who attended a poor school in the Bronx and then visited an elite prep school just three miles away and saw what they’d been missing.
 Their reactions were varied and included total outrage.

 In some ways the part of the Bible that reminds me most of the world of expensive prep schools is the part where the mother of James and John asks for special treatment for her sons.
 Her pleading strikes a note that must be familiar in many a wood-paneled college counselor’s office: